Labstep/labstep-api-examples/device-setup.md

 When you add a `protocol_value` to your protocol, you have to give it a `name` to describe what the data is and specify a `type`.
 Currently the only supported type is `Number`, however in the future we hope to support other data-types.

-It has to be unique to the protocol but you can make it something descriptive so you know what the data it contains is i.e. 'measured_temperature', 'pH'.

 To populate the `protocol_value` with some data from your device, specify the `resource_id` of the device.

 ```